MICA-MNI/micapipe/docs/pages/04.databases/index.rst

 .. contents:: Table of Contents

-In this section you will find examples of how ``mica-pipe`` optional arguments where used to process a variety of databases with different acquisitions parameters.
+In this section, you will find examples of how ``mica-pipe`` optional arguments where used to process a variety of databases with different acquisitions parameters.
-Under the tab ``database structure`` the files organization of each dataset is listed.
-However you'll only find those files relevant for pipeline, not the full structure.
+Under the tab ``database structure`` the file organization of each dataset is listed.
+However you'll only find those files relevant for the pipeline, not the full structure.
 Further information about the datasets such as the *source*, and *references* can be found here as well.

 Microstructure-Informed Connectomis (MICs)